 ACADEMIC PLANNING INITIATIVES

 Academic Program Reviews

-In consultation with the deans and department chairs, in Spring 2017, former Vice Provost Tsu-Jae King Liu initiated a project to update the Academic Program Review (APR) process.
-The primary changes include a mid-cycle check-in that provides an opportunity for school deans and department chairs to communicate to the Program Review Oversight Committee (PROC) and campus leadership a brief update about their APR-related activities, and to bring attention to new challenges and/or opportunities that the unit faces.
+In consultation with the deans and department chairs, in Spring 2017 the Academic Program Review (APR) process was updated to include a mid-cycle check-in that provides an opportunity for school deans and department chairs to communicate to the Program Review Oversight Committee (PROC) and campus leadership a brief update about their APR-related activities, and to bring attention to new challenges and/or opportunities that the unit faces.
 Other changes include sending annual reminders to all academic units, with links to each unit's customized APR schedule and at-a-glance profile, as well as links to the Academic Planning dashboard and the online Academic Repository (Box folder) containing the unit’s most recent APR outcome letter, self-study, and planning documents.
 All APR changes took effect on September 1, 2017.
-For more information, see Academic Program Review Changes.
+For more information, see Academic Program Review.

 Academic Unit Profiles

 The Division has launched a new project to develop at-a-glance profiles of academic units.
 The purpose of these profiles is to help raise the visibility of UC Berkeley schools, colleges and departments and to facilitate collaboration across units.
 The profiles highlight trends in key areas (undergraduate and graduate enrollment, degrees awarded, research, etc.); they consolidate academic and institutional data from multiple sources.
 This project, from development to maintenance, was conducted in partnership with department chairs.
 The profiles can be accessed from the Academic Units page.